Onyishi/alx-pre_course/0x01-git/README.md

-started coding on alx today
+started coding on alx today and it have been very fun